amyreese/pycon/proposals/Automating Code Health at Scale.md

 **Experience**

-Many of these tools are ones that I have built or contributed to, and the advice comes from my experience in a language foundation team supporting Python developers at a large tech company.
+Many of these tools are ones that I have built or contributed to, and the advice comes from a decade of experience in developer tooling and automation, and five years in a language foundation team supporting Python developers at a large tech company.

 **Outline (25 minutes)**